valhalla/valhalla-docs/add-routing-to-a-map.md

 At this point, your browser page is still empty.
 As you are working, it’s a good idea to save your edits and periodically reload the browser page.
 This helps you identify problems quicker and trace them back to your most recent changes.
 You should also monitor the terminal window for status messages.
 If your code is working properly, you should see a message of 200 in the terminal window, as 200 is the HTTP response code for successful requests.

 However, seeing a 404 error often means that the file cannot be found.
-You should make sure the paths in your HTML match the locations on disk before you continue further.
+You should make sure the paths in your HTML are correct before you continue further.

 ![Terminal window error when a file cannot be found](images/terminal-404-error.png)